Griglad/soap-museums-app/README.md

 5.In application.properties file use your own username and password.

-6. mvn clean install
+6.mvn clean install

-7. cd target
+7.cd target

-8. java -jar <yourfilename>.jar
+8.java -jar <yourfilename>.jar